ujjwal-kr/positive-vibes/snippets/notes-snippets.md

 To Do

-User Sign Up
+User Sign Up -- DONE
-User Log In
+User Log In -- DONE

 OTP Generation
 Email Sending